 Whether you’re opting for bikini, hipsters, French cut, high waist or yes, even thongs, there’s a period panty in every style.
-Sleep shorts and yoga pants may even have a leakproof gusset (another name for the fabric crotch in underpant).
-The gusset in period panties is moisture wicking and highly absorbent.
+Sleep shorts and yoga pants may even have a leak proof gusset (another name for the fabric crotch in underpants).
+The gusset in period panties is moisture-wicking and highly absorbent.

 Breathable fabric is always important.
 Stretchy fabrics are a must, especially if you experience period bloating.
 Depending on your flow, you’ll want to pay attention to the absorption level on each brand/type of panties.
 Some hold a larger amount of liquid, up to 4 tampons so you’ll go leak free for an entire day without having to change.
 Read the details I have about each brand for more information about each style.

 Why Did I Decide to Try Period Panties?
 My Personal Story

 As a peri-menopausal woman in my mid 40s, my periods are irregular and more frequent.
 Instead of my usual 4 day long period every 28 days, I am sometimes getting my cycle twice a month (what a drag, right?)
 I was getting tired of ruining underwear when a “surprise Aunt Flo” showed up!
 And of course, after having 3 children, my bladder isn’t always the strongest.
 Occasional leaks happen with the errant sneeze, oops!

 I started wearing a light pad daily, just in case.
 This was uncomfortable and starting to add up, cost-wise.
 Also not very sexy, if we’re honest!
 Having panties that didn’t look super padded or like “Grandma” would wear was important to me.